phopper-pivotal/pcf_an_animiated_short/labs/lab2/README.md

 ## Creating and Binding to a Service Instance

 Let's begin by creating a MySQL service instance.
-From the Apps Manager UI service marketplace, select _MySQL for Pivotal Cloud Foundry v2_, select the db-small plan, and provide an instance name.
+From the Apps Manager UI service marketplace, select _MySQL for Pivotal Cloud Foundry v2_, select the db-small plan, and provide an instance name

-In the drop-down list next to _Add To Space_ select the space where you deployed the application.
+In the drop-down list next to _Add To Space_ select the space where you deployed the application

-In the drop-down list next to _Bind To App_ select your workshop application.
+In the drop-down list next to _Bind To App_ select your workshop application

 Select _Create_ to create the service instance